stackworx/formik-mui/docs/docs/api/material-ui.md

 title: Material-UI
 ---

-The following props are always excluded: `name, onChange, onBlur, value, error`, and additional ones where it makes sense
+The following props are always excluded: `name, value, error`, and additional ones where it makes sense

 ## Checkbox